What is Basal Thumb Arthritis?

 What causes Basal Thumb Arthritis?

-What are symptoms of Basal Thumb Arthritis?
+What are the symptoms of Basal Thumb Arthritis?

-How to diagnose Basal Thumb Arthritis.
+How is Basal Thumb Arthritis Diagnosed?

 How can Dr. Knight help you with Basal Thumb Arthritis?